estii20/water-cycle-quiz/README.md

 4. The orientation of the screen caused the background color to only fill 60% of the height of the screen so I changed the view height  `100vh` to min screen instead of max screen.

-5. Firefox browser test showed the text align was not working.
-Removed text align `webkit center` and adjusted the margins to get the same layout.
+__Mobile Friendly Test__

+Ran the URL through the website [Mobile Friendly](https://search.google.com/test/mobile-friendly) and it passed.

 __Browser Test__

 [Browser Stack](https://live.browserstack.com/) and [LAMBDA Test](https://app.lambdatest.com/) used to test the quiz on different browsers.

-Firefox the browser displays the Score Area and Start/Next buttons to the left of the quiz container, therefore adjusted the text align to display correctly.
+Firefox browser test showed the text align was not working.
+Removed text align `webkit center`, replaced with text-align `center` and adjusted the margins to get the same layout.

 ## Unfixed Bugs